DuffsDevice/tiny-utf8/README.md

 ## THE PURPOSE OF TINYUTF8
 Back when I decided to write a UTF8 solution for C++, I knew I wanted a drop-in replacement for `std::string`.
 At the time mostly because I found it neat to have one and felt C++ always lacked accessible support for UTF8.
 Since then, several years have passed and the situation has not improved much.
 That said, things currently look like they are about to improve - but that doesn't say much, does it?

-The opinion shared by many "experienced Unicode programmers" (e.g. by [UTF-8 Everywhere](utf8everywhere.org)) is that "non-experienced" programmers both *under* and *over*estimate the need for Unicode- and encoding-specific treatment: This need is...
+The opinion shared by many "experienced Unicode programmers" (e.g. published on [UTF-8 Everywhere](utf8everywhere.org)) is that "non-experienced" programmers both *under* and *over*estimate the need for Unicode- and encoding-specific treatment: This need is...
   1. **overestimated**, because many times we really should care less about codepoint/grapheme borders within string data;
   2. **underestimated**, because if we really want to "support" unicode, we need to think about *normalizations*, *visual character comparisons*, *reserved codepoint values*, *illegal code unit sequences* and so on and so forth.

 Unicode is not rocket science but nonetheless hard to get *right*.
-The benefit of TINYUTF8 is not to have [ICU](http://site.icu-project.org/) re-implemented in C++.
+TINYUTF8 does not intend to be an enterprise solution like [ICU](http://site.icu-project.org/) for C++.
 The goal of TINYUTF8 is to
-  1. bridge as many gaps to "supporting Unicode" as possible by 'just' replacing `std::string` with a custom class which means to
+  - bridge as many gaps to "supporting Unicode" as possible by 'just' replacing `std::string` with a custom class which means to
-  2. provide you with a Codepoint Abstraction Layer that takes care of the Run-Length Encoding, without you noticing.
+  - provide you with a Codepoint Abstraction Layer that takes care of the Run-Length Encoding, without you noticing.

-TINYUTF8 does not give you the Unicode puzzle, its the first piece.
+TINYUTF8 aims to be the simple-and-dependable groundwork which you build Unicode infrastructure upon.
+And, if *1)* C++2a should happen to make your Unicode life easier than TINYUTF8 or *2)* you decide to go enterprise, you have not wasted much time replacing `std::string` with `utf8_string` either.
+This is what makes TINYUTF8 so agreeable.

 #### WHAT TINYUTF8 IS NOT AIMED FOR
 - Conversion between ISO encodings and UTF8